particle-iot/docs/src/content/getting-started/configuration/environment.md

 - Maximum number of variables in a scope: 100.
 {{!-- END shared-blurb --}}

+For example, you can have 100 organization variables, and also 100 product variables, as long as the combined size does not exceed 16 Kbytes.

 Once you've created a variable, you'll see a list of variables that you have created within this scope.

 {{imageOverlay src="/assets/images/console/config-list.png" class="no-darken"}}